PeterMosmans/deserialization-lab/Lab_instructions.md

 curl -v http://tmo/
 ```

-**Remark** If you want, you can also view the logs of the `tmo` server using
+:blue_book: **Note**: If you want, you can also view the logs of the `tmo`
-`sudo docker logs tmo`.
-In real-world scenarios you don't have the luxury of
+server using `sudo docker logs tmo`.
+In real-world scenarios you don't have the
-seeing server debug messages, so be sure to make the best of it now!
+luxury of seeing server debug messages, so be sure to make the best of it now!

 4. Apparently, the ticketing server expects JSON objects on the endpoint
    `/request`.
 The object also needs to have an `id` and `description`